 What happens to students who enroll at Manor?
 Click here to look at our retention, graduation and transfer rates.
-For example, of those new first-time students who entered in Fall, 2012, over 75% either graduated, moved on to continue their education, or were still enrolled at Manor in Spring, 2016.
+For example, of those new first-time students who entered in Fall, 2013, over 65% either graduated, moved on to continue their education, or were still enrolled at Manor in Spring, 2016.
 For more information about how new First-Time, Full-Time Freshman who started in Fall, 2013 fared by major after three years, click here.

 The safety, security and welfare of our students, staff and visitors here at Manor College is our number one priority.
 Keeping everyone informed, alert and aware is a great way to protect against campus crime.
 While our Security Department is here to protect and serve the Manor Community 24 hours a day, 365 days a year, Campus Security is everyone’s responsibility.
 Click here to see a detailed record of Manor’s yearly crime statistics which is mandated by the Clery Act.